elle-j/thusly/playground/README.md

 ## Getting Started

 The instructions below show how to build and run the playground locally on your machine.
-To try out the playground without building it, see
+To start the live playground without building it, see [Try Out the Playground](#try-out-the-playground).

 ### Prerequisites